Skip to main content

 Hardware

 The system uses an STM32 development board as the main controller.
-It receives input from the sensors, processes the security logic, and controls both the local alert outputs and the wireless communication with the companion application.
+It receives input from all sensors, processes the local detection logic, controls the status LEDs and the physical siren output, and communicates with the web application through the ESP-01 Wi-Fi module and the board’s USB USER port.

 Schematics